Clint Bowyer: 2010

-2011: Final Season At RCR
+2011: Final season at RCR

 Bowyer started off the 2011 season strong in the Budweiser shootout practice sessions, and he and his teammates regularly sat on top of the pylon.
-In the race, he and Jeff Burton led many laps but faded to 10th at the end (9th due to Denny Hamlin being penalized for going below the yellow line).
+In the race, he and Jeff Burton led many laps but faded to tenth at the end (9th due to Denny Hamlin being penalized for going below the yellow line).

-Bowyer qualified 5th for the Daytona 500 and finished 2nd to teammate Jeff Burton in the second Gatorade duel by 0.005 seconds.
+Bowyer qualified fifth for the Daytona 500 and finished 2nd to teammate Jeff Burton in the second Gatorade duel by 0.005 seconds.
 They together dominated that race.
-In the Daytona 500, Bowyer teamed up with many drivers throughout the day including Jeff Burton; Paul Menard (his new RCR teammate); Dale Earnhardt Jr.; and Kyle Busch.
+In the Daytona 500, Bowyer teamed up with many drivers throughout the day, including Jeff Burton, Paul Menard (his new RCR teammate), Dale Earnhardt Jr., and Kyle Busch.
 After Burton's engine let go, Bowyer found himself getting a push from Kyle Busch.
-With four laps to go, Kurt Busch got into the back of Regan Smith which turned him up in front of Bowyer.
+With four laps to go, Kurt Busch got into the back of Regan Smith, which turned him up in front of Bowyer.
 Ryan Newman was also involved.
-Bowyer was able to salvage a 17th-place finish out of it, mainly because of the big pileups earlier in the race.
+Bowyer was able to salvage a seventeenth-place finish out of it, mainly because of the big pileups earlier in the race.
 He had led 31 laps.

-The next race at Phoenix, Bowyer was taken out early in a multi-car crash on the backstretch.
-The Helping Hands (his pit crew) were able to repair the car fairly quickly and he was able to finish 27th.
+In the next race at Phoenix, Bowyer was taken out early in a multi-car crash on the backstretch.
+The Helping Hands (his pit crew) were able to repair the car fairly quickly, and he was able to finish 27th.

 In the 2011 Aaron's 499 at Talladega, Bowyer led the most laps with 38 and was being pushed by Kevin Harvick on the last lap, dueling with Hendrick drivers Jeff Gordon and Mark Martin.
 Approaching the tri-oval, Jimmie Johnson and Dale Earnhardt Jr. squeezed to the far inside, and Johnson beat Bowyer to the line by 0.002 seconds (less than a foot) in a four-wide finish, tied with the finish of Ricky Craven over Kurt Busch in the 2003 Carolina Dodge Dealers 400 for closest finish in Sprint Cup history.

 At Dover, in the Nationwide series, Bowyer was involved in a major crash on the last lap, with Bowyer going on his side.
-He, and no one else were injured.
+He and no one else were injured.
+Running third at the time, Bowyer was collected by Joey Logano (who was revealed through replays to have gotten loose on his own and overcorrected into the outside wall with no help from race winner Carl Edwards), after which he was then hit by a few other cars behind him.

-At New Hampshire, Bowyer led 49 of the last 51 laps and seemed to be on the road to victory; but with two laps to go, in a bizarre twist of fate, Tony Stewart passed him to win in a role reversal from the 2010 race.
+At New Hampshire, Bowyer led 49 of the last 51 laps and seemed to be on the road to victory, but with two laps to go, in a bizarre twist of fate, Tony Stewart passed him to win in a role reversal from the 2010 race.

-On October 7, Bowyer signed a 3-year contract to race the No. 15 Toyota for Michael Waltrip Racing, starting in 2012.
+On October 7, 2011, Bowyer signed a three-year contract to race the No. 15 Toyota for Michael Waltrip Racing, starting in 2012.